RDHolmes89/RDHolmes89/README.md

 <div align="center"><h3>:fleur_de_lis:I am an artist from New Orleans enjoying the wonderful world of programming!
 Currently I reside Boston, Ma.
 I am certified in Full Stack Web Developement and looking for an opportunity in UX/UI Design.:fleur_de_lis:</h3></div>

 ---
 My goal is to hold a safe space for people to feel comfortable and collaborate.
-While enriching the lives of diverse audiences and bringing them together in the process.
-I am **passionate** about bringing all walks of life together in the light of commonality.
+While enriching the lives of diverse audiences in the process.
+I am **passionate** about bringing all walks of life together with my end user in mind.

 ---
 | Contact | Email |